TheIttyBittyGalaxy/gambit/documentation/overview.md

 List<Card> deck = for suit, face in Suit, Face => [suit, face]
 ```

 > TODO: This isn't the best looking code I've ever seen.
-Perhaps study some functional langauges to see how they might to something like this?
+Perhaps study some functional languages to see how they might to something like this?

 # 2. Selectors